City Engineering staff

 Mark Miller, Survey Crew Chief

-A Lee County resident since 1975, Mark literally grew up in the land surveying business.
-He received his degree in Building Science from Auburn University in 1983 and his first job after college was actually working for Opelika’s Engineering Department, then located with other City departments, at 1010 Avenue C. After a time with the City, he returned to his father’s firm where he accumulated the experience to get his surveyor’s license.
+A Lee County resident since 1975, Mark grew up in the land surveying business.
+He received his degree in Building Science from Auburn University in 1983 and his first job after college was working for Opelika’s Engineering Department.
+After a time with the City, he returned to his father’s firm where he accumulated the experience to get his surveyor’s license.
 After many years in private practice, mostly in the Opelika area, he worked for several years in the engineering department of another municipality.
-In April of 2016, Mark was very glad of the opportunity to return to the City of Opelika where he employs his knowledge and experience as a part of the Engineering Department team.
+In April of 2016, Mark returned to the City of Opelika where he employs his knowledge and experience as a part of the Engineering Department team.

 Wanda Harris, Administrative Assistant

-Wanda Harris, a lifelong resident of Opelika, Alabama, begin her career with the City of Opelika in 1992 in the Utility Business Office as a customer service representative.
-She transferred to the Engineering Department in 1993 where she has continued her customer service/administrative duties for more than twenty years.
+Wanda Harris, a lifelong resident of Opelika, Ala., she began her career with the City of Opelika in 1992 in the Utility Business Office as a customer service representative.
+She transferred to the Engineering Department in 1993 where she has continued her customer service/administrative duties for more than 20 years.
 She looks forward to being a part of the continued success of the Engineering Department.
-Wanda is a 1986 graduate of Opelika High School and received an Associate degree in Business Administration from Phillips Junior College in Columbus, Georgia.
+Wanda is a 1986 graduate of Opelika High School and received an Associate degree in Business Administration from Phillips Junior College in Columbus, Ga.